-The educational objective of the Master of Science in Financial Mathematics program is to combine advanced, graduate coursework in a specialized technical field, requiring rigorous analytical skills, with professional education in financial risk management, portfolio management, trading, and banking.
+The educational objective of the Post-Baccalaureate Certificate in Financial Risk Management program is to combine advanced, graduate coursework in a specialized technical field, requiring rigorous analytical skills, with professional education in financial risk management, portfolio management, trading and banking.
 Our goal is to provide students with the educational background to pursue increasingly responsible management roles in the financial industry and government.